Daniel David FarinoUNIVERSAL FUND MEMBER

 Daniel's Story

 Daniel joined Watsi on November 26th, 2016.
-One year ago, Daniel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Daniel's most recent donation traveled 8,300 miles to support Ashin Mala, a 30-year-old monk from Burma, to fund eye surgery.
+Two years ago, Daniel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Daniel's most recent donation traveled 8,200 miles to support Evalyne, a farmer from Uganda, to fund caesarean section surgery.

 Impact